d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 ```

 A key virtue of the block abstraction is its versatility.
-We can subclass the block class to create layers
+We can subclass a block to create layers
 (such as the fully-connected layer class),
-entire models (such as the `MLP` above),
+entire models (such as the `MLP` class above),
 or various components of intermediate complexity.
 We exploit this versatility
 throughout the following chapters,
-especially when addressing
+such as when addressing
 convolutional neural networks.